andynrkri/Angular-Interview-Questions/README.md

 * How do you debug router?
 * Why do we need route guards?
 * What is a RouterOutlet?
+* What is auxiliary routing and how to achieve through multiple named routes?

 #### Security Questions: